Up (2009 film): Spin-off television series

 A streaming microseries of short films following Up, Dug Days, was released on Disney+ on September 1, 2021.
 It is set some time after the events of the film and focuses on Dug and Carl as they reside in suburbia.
 The short film Carl's Date, released theatrically on June 16, 2023, acted as the sixth and final episode of Dug Days.

 Theme parks

-Russell and Dug appear at Disney California Adventure and Walt Disney World as meet-and-greet characters, with Kevin also being a meet-and-greet character at Disney's Animal Kingdom, while Carl is a retired meet-and-greet character.
+Russell and Dug appear at Disney California Adventure and Walt Disney World as meet-and-greet characters, with Kevin being a free-roaming character at Disney's Animal Kingdom, while Carl only appears on special occasions and events.

 The Redwood Creek Challenge Trail play area at Disney's California Adventure is themed after the Wilderness Explorers scouting organization from the film.

 On April 12, 2025, it was reported that a new ride based on Disney and Pixar's Up, which will be built in Adventure Way at Disney Adventure World at Disneyland Paris.
+On April 12, 2026, it was announced that the name of the attraction is Wilderness Explorers Sky Swings and it will be opening in 2027 at Disney Adventure World at Disneyland Paris.